evmcnb/quartz/content/Full/pneumonia.md

 - Klebsiella pneumonia - more common in diabetics and patients with alcohol excess.
 Frequently caused by aspiration.
 Can cause "red jelly".
 Commonly affects upper lobes
 - Staphylococcus aureus pneumonia commonly occurs after influenza or as a complication of measles infection.
 CXR shows multi-lobar consolidation, cavitation or pneumothorax

-- Mycoplasma is a typical which classically presents with a gradual onset dry cough and other weird symptoms - autoimmune haemolytic anaemia and erythema multiforme
+- Mycoplasma is a typical which classically presents with a gradual onset dry cough and other weird symptoms - autoimmune haemolytic anaemia and erythema multiforme (ring-shaped rashes on hands)

   ![|600](z_attachments/600.png)